WELCOME TO OCULUS

 Every effort is made to ensure that on the second OSCE circuit candidates do not have the same examiners or see the same patients as on their first OSCE circuit.

 Want an idea of what the real exam is like?
-Then download the Public Report of the April 2017 Part 2 FRCOphth Oral Examination here.
+Then download the Public Report of the November 2022 Part 2 FRCOphth Oral Examination in Oxford here.

 WHAT DO I NEED TO BRING?